 From nine to five

-What constitutes workwear varies – but you almost can’t go wrong with a sophisticated dress in a hardworking fabric.
+What constitutes workwear varies across the board – but you almost can’t go wrong with a sophisticated dress in a hard-working fabric.
 Harris Tapper’s Andree dress comes in a beautiful herringbone tweed, while Wynn Hamlyn’s grey pinstripe woollen Tandi dress could be styled over a white button-down for bodiced office realness – and worn on its own for after-work antics.
-Shirt dresses are a fail-safe for ease and comfort; Camilla and Marc’s corseted Penny dress comes in black and white, while the brand’s Iris style shows stripes are always a winner.
-Jac & Jack echoes this mood with its self-tie belted Osman and Granada styles.
-Lee Mathews balances a long hem with short sleeves in the Nikita bib-front style and locally-made Yoko dress.
+Shirt dresses are a fail-safe for ease and comfort; Ruby’s Comet shirt dress buttons all the way down so you can adjust how much skin you show, while Kate Sylvester’s Nina dress is a sophisticated take on the style in a more flowy fabric with a belt attached.

 Sometimes, you just want to throw on a dress for errands or a lunch date and feel put together but not too “done”.
-Ganni’s Broderie Anglaise maxidress adds just the right amount of drama with a smocked bodice and short puff sleeves, while Marle’s linen Sage dress takes a more pared-back approach to pair with platforms or sneakers.
-Kowtow’s tangerine cotton racerback dress adds a cheery bolt of colour, and Cos proves a blank canvas that you can accessorise up or down as you wish is a constant favourite with its contrast-panel T-shirt and lace-trimmed sleeveless styles.
+Ganni’s Broderie Anglaise maxidress adds just the right amount of drama with a smocked bodice and short puff sleeves, while Marle’s linen Sage dress would be perfect worn over a long-sleeve with platforms or sneakers.
+Kowtow’s tangerine cotton racerback dress adds a cheery bolt of colour, and Rachel Mills’s mini tee maxidress is a blank canvas that you can accessorise up or down as you wish (she also has a bias-cut maxidress coming out on October 4 that's another versatile staple).

 Gimme the night

-If springtime event dressing has you sweating or freezing, an elegant long dress is your new best friend.
+If springtime event-dressing has you sweating or freezing, an elegant long dress is your new best friend.
 Pastels are coming to play from several Kiwi and Aussie designers; sidestep Barbie pink for Maggie Marilyn’s soft candyfloss Challenge Accepted dress, get icy (visually) with Camilla and Marc’s pale blue Karsten knot dress, and float about in Zambesi’s minty silk Tunique dress – all would be chic with an oversized blazer for warmth.
-Proving black is anything but boring, Harris Tapper’s beaded Andree dress is made from bonded satin and dotted with amber resin beads, while Verner’s T-shirt gown dress manages to combine a creative shape and interesting cut-outs with warmth and an effortless feel thanks to its Tencel jersey fabrication.
-Paris Georgia’s black and cream Talullah dress in a slinky ruched finish continues the long-sleeve theme.
+Proving black is anything but boring, Harris Tapper’s beaded Andree dress is made from bonded satin and dotted with amber resin beads, while Verner’s T-shirt gown dress manages to combine a creative shape and interesting cut-outs with warmth and an effortless feel thanks to its Tencel-jersey fabrication.
+The long-sleeved theme continues with Caitlin Crisp’s open-backed Diana dress bringing the glamour, and Paris Georgia’s black and cream Talulah dress in a slinky ruched finish.

 Knit it good

-The forecast is heating up but a knitted dress is the MVP for staving off any unwelcome chills that might still show.
+Let’s face it – summer’s a way off, so a knitted dress is the MVP for staving off any unwelcome chills.
 Wynn Hamlyn’s pale blue Derry dress is made from a heavyweight yarn, with the label’s signature cut-outs adding interest to the decolletage.
 You could go bold with a visible underwear moment in the Tanzania dress by The Garment – or layer over tights and under a gilet for cooler days.
 Kate Sylvester’s knitted Birdie dress is another cut-out cutie, while Paris Georgia’s Bobbie dress feels snuggly as it sculpts all the way down.
 Most comfortable in black?
 Anna Quan’s Larissa dress is the type of knitted frock you could live in daily, and Wixii’s Sphera cashmere silk dress is a party in the back – sleek sophistication at the front.